particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 | HIBERNATE mode sleep, IMU wake-up | I<sub>hib_imu</sub> | | 144 | 580 | uA |
 | HIBERNATE mode sleep, CAN wake-up | I<sub>hib_can</sub> | 8.76 | 133 | 386 | uA |

+<sup>1</sup>The min, and particularly peak, values may consist of very short transients.
+The typical (typ) values are the best indicator of overall power consumption over time.
+The peak values indicate the absolute minimum capacity of the power supply necessary, not overall consumption.

 ---